 By the time Cleveland's professional baseball identity was planted in the new American League (1901), industrial baseball leagues had become a fixture on the local amateur scene.
 Industrial leagues were composed of company-sponsored teams.
 Workers, who by day labored for their company's economic success, in the evening donned their company's colors and played for its prestige.
 At the same time, churches and lodges also began to field baseball teams.
 These early leagues were for adult men, but in an era when entertainment options were limited, their wives and children learned to enjoy the game too.
 Spending an early summer evening or a Saturday afternoon at the neighborhood ball field became a popular pastime, providing wholesome fun for the whole family.

 In 1920 the organizational structure of Cleveland amateur baseball was again revised.
 The Cleveland Baseball Federation (CBF) replaced the Cleveland Amateur Baseball Assn. at the helm of sandlot baseball.
 The CBF established several different divisions of play, each based on age and skill qualifications.
-Classes AAAA were adult leagues, and the quality of play was semi-professional.
-Classes BE were age-bracketed divisions for those 1518 years of age.
+Classes A-AAA were adult leagues, and the quality of play was semi-professional.
+Classes BE were age-bracketed divisions for those 15-18 years of age.
 Approximately 90 teams were involved in the 6 classifications, and another 12 were involved in the indoor league.
 William T. Duggan became president of the CBF in 1923, remaining in that post until 1960.
 Duggan's motto was "Give a boy a bat and a ball and a diamond to play on, and we guarantee he will not be led astray."
-Duggan's slogan, along with his indefatigable efforts and those of his CBF associates,
+Duggan's slogan, along with his indefatigable efforts and those of his CBF associates, MAX ROSENBLUM and I. S. ("NIG") ROSE, struck a responsive chord among Clevelanders, who annually contributed thousands of dollars to make the sandlot program available to even the poorest youngsters.

 During the 1930s the CBF further expanded its programs.
 In 1930 AAAE baseball there were 186 teams, and the indoor leagues (major and minor divisions) consisted of another 42.
 Also, fast-pitch industrial-league softball had come onto the scene, and CBF included it in its scheduling responsibilities.
 Then in 1936 the federation introduced Class F baseball, for youngsters under age 15.
 In its first year of play, Class F fielded 186 teams and 2,000 players.
 Its budget increasing, the CBF continued to tinker with the Amateur Day format.
-In 1941 CBF officials invited baseball legends Tris Speaker (see
+In 1941 CBF officials invited baseball legends TRISTAM "TRIS" SPEAKER, Babe Ruth, and Ty Cobb to serve as guest coaches and managers for the local all-star teams selected to play at the Stadium event.

 After the war, the migration of city dwellers to the suburbs accelerated.
 With growing populations, suburbs undertook the development of their own recreational facilities.
 Soon various suburbs began to withdraw from the CBF program, instead sponsoring their own leagues, often in affiliation with the national Little League program.
 Another factor which contributed to the decline of amateur baseball was the increasing popularity of softball.
 Recognizing that many adults and children would like to play ball, but were intimidated or overmatched by high-speed pitching, Cleveland Recreation Commissioner John Nagy spurred formation of slow-pitch softball leagues.
 At the same time, a series of national slow-pitch championships, held during the 1950s at Morgana Park on E. 65th St. near Broadway Ave., helped popularize the game.
 Because of softball's appeal and the population changes, by 1974 the number of sandlot baseball teams in the city had fallen to 289.
 A total of 4,217 players were involved.